Arizona International Film Festival

+Independent film festival in Arizona, U.S.

-The Arizona International Film Festival is the oldest and longest running independent film festival in Arizona.
+The Arizona International Film Festival is the oldest and longest running independent film festival in Arizona, United States.
 Taking place yearly, film programs include a mix of shorts, children's films, feature-length films, documentaries and animation films.

 The festival is also a Film Festival Grant Recipient of The Academy of Motion Picture Arts and Sciences.